RachelitaSE/stocks_analyzer/nasdaq_fetch/README.md

 - Data files are saved under `data/`
   (this folder is ignored by Git)

-- need to install requests, pathlib, csv, json, typing if it is not installed
+- need to install `requests` if it is not already installed

 ## How to run
 For example:
 ```
+pip install -e .
-python nasdaq_fetch.py --top 100 --format json --out day04/data/top100.json
+nasdaq-stocks --top 100 --format json --out day04/data/top100.json
 ```

 ## Interaction with AI
 I used ChatGPT (GPT-5) to:
 design the structure separating UI and business logic write clean, minimal Python code for Nasdaq data fetching